Excerpted from Sciencedaily.com, 9/4/08

 In response to stress, CRF levels rise; CRF levels decrease when the stressor no longer is present.
 Chronic stress, however, increases the length and volume of expression of CRF in areas of the brain associated with fear and emotion, including the amygdala.
 Such chronic stress changes the body’s response, and the resulting increased expression of CRF is thought to be the cause of such health-related stress problems including anxiety, depression and infertility.

-Intuitively most people know that chronic stress wreaks havoc on their health.
-But until quite recently, most physicians and researchers denied such a connection between stress and disease existed at all.
-Thankfully, that time has passed.
 The new scientific discipline of “psychoneuroimmunology”, or PNI, is illuminating the mechanisms behind the stress-disease connection and revealing just how damaging chronic stress is to our health.

 Stress has been shown to be a risk factor in almost every serious disease that plagues human beings, including heart disease, cancer, diabetes and depression.
 Stress management techniques should be a consistent, regular aspect of your preventative medicine program.